Associate Professor of International Political Economy

 Influences on me

-Scholars who have influenced me via their teaching and supervision include, James W. Lamare, R.P.G.
+Scholars who have influenced me via their teaching, supervision, and research include, James W. Lamare, R.P.G.
 'Rob' Steven, Cary J. Nederman, Stephen R. Gill and Robert W. Cox.
 I have read widely in the classic writings on the political economy of capitalism, its emergence, forms, and problems.
 Karl Polanyi called this approach to material life substantive.
 He contrasted this with formalism, which he thought was preoccupied with identifying and measuring spurious law-like behaviour in markets, asserted irrespective of time or place.
 Sadly, much of contemporary social science can be characterised as formalism and is therefore in my view fundamentally flawed methodologically.